 This is how I make no-added sugar strawberry jam without pectin, and even sometimes regular strawberry jam which helps it gel better.

 For freezer jam or short-term refrigerated storage, sterilizing jars isn't necessary.
 Since you'll be consuming the jam within a week or freezing it promptly, normal cleaning in the dishwasher or cleaning with soapy water and a good rinse is sufficient.
+Feel free to sterilize the jars if you want though.

 1. Option 1 (Hot Water Bath/Boiling Water Method): Wash jars, lids, and bands in hot soapy water; rinse.
 Boil in water for 10 minutes.
 Remove to a towel-lined countertop to prevent temperature shock breakage.
 Try to fill the jars while they're still hot.